Geophysics

 For either Master of Science degree, the minimum credits required include:

-The student and advisor, with approval from the thesis committee, determines individual courses constituting the degree.
+The student and advisor, with approval from the thesis committee, determines individual courses constituting the degree to address specific interests and career goals.
 The courses applied to all MS degrees must satisfy the following specific criteria:

 The coursework and thesis topic for the degree Master of Science, Geophysical Engineering, must meet the following specific requirements.
 Note that these requirements are in addition to those associated with the Master of Science in Geophysics.